dzarurizkyy/study-jenkins/001-jenkins-basic/material.md

 - **Set Root Password**

-  Create a password for VPS login through the Hostinger control panel.
+  Create a password for VPS login through the control panel from provider.

 - **Get Access Credentials**